nathanreyes/v-calendar/docs-next/docs/datepicker/basics.md

 ## String dates

-To bind to a string value, set the `string` modifier.
+To bind to a string value, set the `string` model modifier.
 In this example, the date is provided in ISO-8601 format with the Z designator (zero UTC offset).

 <Example centered>
   <ModelModifierString />